Skip to main content

 Skip this step if you already have Airflow installed and configured.

-We will cover 2 ways of installing Airflow with IOMETE plugin (Operator) locally:
+Two ways to install Airflow with the IOMETE plugin locally:

-Clone our Airflow plugin repository and run docker-compose file.
-It will build latest version from source and will start Airflow webserver on \http://localhost:8080\.
-May take couple of minutes to start.
+1. Docker Setup Clone the Airflow plugin repository and run docker-compose.
+It builds the latest version from source and starts Airflow webserver on http://localhost:8080.
+May take a couple of minutes to start.

 docker-compose up --build